 - NO ENTERPRISE SOFTWARE DISTRIBUTION

-Enterprise organizations need to Office Home & Business has no processes available for architecting an Enterprise deployment.
+Enterprise organizations need to understand that Office Home & Business has no processes available for architecting an Enterprise deployment.
 It cannot be feasibly deployed in volume via enterprise distribution technologies like System Center or Altiris due to a lack of volume activation technology.
 There is no mass distribution packaging for this edition and more importantly, there is no volume activation/single Enterprise activation key available for this edition.
-Each copy of Office Home & Business needs to be installed by hand (or come tied to a PC) and manually activated using an UNIQUE individualized activation key that essentially comes out of the retail package.
+Each copy of Office Home & Business needs to be installed by hand (or come tied to a PC) and manually activated using an UNIQUE individualized activation key for each PC & this key essentially comes out of the retail package.

 Office Standard has many well-defined volume deployment processes available to it as well as volume activation for the entire enterprise using a single activation key for an elegant Enterprise deployment installation/image.